-Our outreach team works with local partners and charities to do all we can to help the street population (those who may use our streets to drink, beg, sleep rough or sell sex) get off the streets and get their lives back on track.
+Our outreach team work with local partners, community groups and charities to do all they can to help people rough sleeping in Islington to get into accommodation and get their lives back on track.

 What do we do?

 We offer a range of tailored support to anyone rough sleeping in Islington, and will continue to look at innovative ways to help them into safe and secure accommodation.

 Anyone who is regularly on the street in Islington will have been approached by one of our services, had an initial assessment and been offered support.